Finiteness of solutions to linear Diophantine equations on Piatetski-Shapiro sequences: Introduction

-where $\beta=1/(\alpha-1)$ and $\zeta(s)$ denotes the Riemann zeta function \cite[Corollary~1.2]{Yoshida}.
-Thus, if $\alpha$ is small, the solutions of \eqref{Equation-Fermat} are easier to handle.
-Matsusaka and the author investigate the case when $\alpha$ is large \cite{MatsusakaSaito}.
-They showed that for every $s,t\in \mathbb{R}$ with $2<s<t$, there are uncountably many $\alpha\in [s,t]$ such that \eqref{Equation-Fermat} has infinitely many solutions $(x,y,z)\in \PS(\alpha)^3$ \cite[Corollary~1.2]{MatsusakaSaito}.
+where $\Gamma(\cdot)$ denotes the Gamma function.
+Matsusaka and the author \cite{MatsusakaSaito} investigated the case when $\alpha$ is large.
+They \cite[Corollary~1.2]{MatsusakaSaito} showed that for every $s,t\in \mathbb{R}$ with $2<s<t$, there are uncountably many $\alpha\in [s,t]$ such that \eqref{Equation-Fermat} has infinitely many solutions $(x,y,z)\in \PS(\alpha)^3$ .
 Therefore, a threshold does not exist in the sense of the ``all" version of Question~\ref{Question-Glasscock}.
 However, we do not know whether a threshold exists or not in the sense of the ``almost every" version.
 In this article, we give a partial result of this problem.